Frequently Asked Questions

 How can I have my samples processed for Transmission Electron Microscopy (TEM)?

-You must first fill out an Investigator/Project Profile form and meet with the staff to determine how best to proceed (generally in person, sometimes by phone or electronically).
-There are typically two options:
+You must meet with the staff to determine how best to proceed.
+There are typically several options:

 How should I prepare my sample for TEM?

 Rapid fixation using the correct reagents is essential to preserve ultrastructure.
 Various samples may require different fixation techniques for optimal results.
 The best time to discuss sample prep is prior to beginning your experiments, Specimens that have been improperly fixed, stored or handled are very likely going to yield poor images.
-Our EM technician can travel to your specimen preparation area and assist in sample preparation.
-Contact the IMC for more details
+Our EM technician can travel to your specimen preparation area and assist in tissue collection.
+Contact Debra Townley for more details.

 Can I use the microscopes after hours and on weekends?

-Only users who are pre-approved (i.e., able to demonstrate complete independence on an instrument), are allowed access to the facilities during off-peak hours (before 8:30 a.m; after 6 p.m; weekends).
-Unfortunately, only BCM researchers can use the facility at night and on the weekends.
-The charge for off-peak use is 50 percent of the regular hour time charge
+Only pre-approved Baylor clients who are able to demonstrate complete independence on an instrument are allowed access to the facilities during off-peak hours (before 8:30 a.m; after 6 p.m; weekends).
+The charge for off-peak use is 50 percent of the regular hourly rate charge.

 How do I move my files?

 The IMC policy is that all files are to be removed from the computer at the end of your scoping session.
 There are a number of options, depending on the size of your data set.
-We provide access to a shared network drive as a convenience for users to temporarily store data until it can be saved to the users preferred storage location.
-Portable hard drives, USB memory sticks CDs and DVDs are all viable options.
+We provide access to a shared network drive as a convenience for users to temporarily store data until it can be saved to the user's preferred storage location.
+Portable hard drives, USB flash drives, CDs and DVDs are all viable options.
 If your department has a shared network drive, you may be able to access this resource.
 Ask for IT support.

-All computers in the IMC are linked to a common network drive.
+Almost all computers in the IMC are linked to a common network drive.
 If you need to use one of the IMC analysis computers to analyze your data, you may store your data here briefly until the analysis is complete.
-Users of high-content imaging and assay development should have a data management plan, as very large quantities of data can be generated quite rapidly
+Users of high-content imaging and assay development should have a data management plan, as very large quantities of data can be generated quite rapidly.

 I have a question and I can't find Debra, Radhika, Fabio or Dr. Mancini?

-Given the many different rooms in the core area and Mancini lab, they are probably in one or the other locations.
-Check a few different locales or give Dr. Mancini a call at (713) 798-8952.
+Given the many different rooms in the core area and Mancini Lab, they are probably in one or the other locations.
+Check a few different locales such as Rooms 123A, 125A, 128A, 130A.

 How often will I get billed?

-Baylor users will be automatically billed at the end of every month.
-For users outside the Baylor system, a monthly invoice is sent to each principal investigator.
+All Baylor users will be automatically billed on the account provided at the end of every month.
+For users outside the Baylor system, a quote can be provided by the core and a PO# must be generated before project work can begin.